Andreas030682/GitHub/Creating-Issues-to-report-bugs-or-request-features.md

 * Steps to reproduce?
 * If the program crashes, include the latest entry from your crash.log file (``%APPDATA%\\ScriptPlayer\\Crash.log``)

+# Are Typos a Bug?

+Yes - please report those too!

 # Feature Requests

 You can of course request new features, but please be as specific as possible.
 I do not handle requests to support additional devices / external programs but I might be able to forward requests like that to other developers.